JABaber/ST558Project/README.md

                   )
 ```

-id must be a continuous range!!
+id must be a continuous range from 1 to a number!!

 ``` r
 # Define getPokemon function, can be done with vector of strings (names) or ID numbers,